abarker/abarker.github.io/content/understanding_python_imports.rst

 its directory as an absolute, non-dotted import.
 This is helpful if the directory contains top-level packages or standalone modules that are intended to be imported.
-In some situations this can cause problems such as unintended imports due to name shadowing and importing modules inside packages as if they were standalone modules.
+In some situations this can cause problems such as unintended imports due to name shadowing or modules inside packages being imported as if they were standalone modules.

 Property 2 is what allows the use of this common idiom in Python scripts: